For many of us, college is the first time in our lives when we first truly experience what it’s like to live on our own.

 Overall though, I still think this bike can give you a pretty solid deal.

-Compared to some of the other bicycles that I’ve already highlighted in this article, the Volare emphasizes comfort a bit less and focuses more on performance.
+Compared to some of the other road bikes that I’ve already highlighted in this article, the Volare emphasizes comfort a bit less and focuses more on performance.

-Aluminum alloy is featured throughout this bicycle.
+Aluminum alloy is featured throughout this road bike.
 I’ve already touched on the qualities of aluminum that make it such a good material to use on bikes and they are prominent once again here.

 Thanks to the way the frame has been designed, it is also easy to take full control of this bicycle.

-You may not find it fun to use this bicycle for a long time though.
+You may not find it fun to use this road bike for a long time though.
 The seat installed is unusually hard.
 The lower half of your body may feel numb if you sit on it for a while.

 The Monza Endurance Road Bike is the outlier of this article for a very obvious reason.
 Unlike the other options mentioned before and the two other bikes coming after this one, the Tommaso Monza is probably out of the price range of most college students.